All Articles

 3. Renewable energy sources

-Renewable power not only reduces reliance on non-renewable energy sources — it can dramatically cut down on your carbon footprint.
+Renewable power not only reduces reliance on non-renewable energy sources, but it may also dramatically cut down on your carbon footprint.
 Consider installing solar panels to generate renewable energy for your home.

 Other renewable energy options5 include geothermal heat pumps and solar water heating.
 And on the solar front, many homeowners sell excess energy back to their utility providers.
 Check with your utility company to see how that might work for you — and help pay off your investment in renewable energy.